atomist/sdm/README.md

 GitHub Software Delivery Machine.

+## What is a "Software Delivery Machine?"
+A **software delivery machine** is a comprehensive solution to project delivery.

 ## Concepts
 This repository shows how Atomist can automate important tasks, and improve your delivery flow.
 Specifically: